Training for Professionals

 These are only a few of the predictable questions that may arise when a death or other stressful life event occurs.

-Please feel free to contact email@example.com with any questions about this recent workshop.
+Please feel free to contact email@example.com with any questions about these upcoming workshops.

-We provide professional consultations when support is needed around a death or life-limiting illness affecting an organization or community.
-We can work with your organization’s staff to help you support a particular family or child, or we can work directly with the adults who are in need of support.
+Professional consultations are provided when support is needed around a death or life-limiting illness affecting a family, an organization, or a community.
+We can work with staff to help support a particular family or child or the community as a whole.

 Our professional consultations are typically one-hour sessions in which we provide psycho-education and strategies for coping with a loss.